Illustration by Laurel Long

 – Liu Ming

 May 1st, or Beltane, marks the first day of Summer in pagan traditions.
-According to the Tong Shu, the ancient Chinese almanac, May 6th of 2019 is the first day of Summer.
+According to the Tong Shu, the ancient Chinese almanac, May 5th is the first day of Summer for 2022.
 In the west, Summer Solstice is often heralded as the beginning of summer, but this is when the days start to get shorter again -when yin grows.
-Summer Solstice marks the height of summer, when yang qi is at it’s zenith -it is the longest day of the year.
+Summer Solstice marks the height of summer when yang qi is at its zenith - it is the longest day of the year.
 So we are now between Spring Equinox and Summer Solstice - the beginning of summer.
-All the seasonal pivot points are shifted in this way according to Taoist tradition.
+All the seasonal pivot points are shifted in this way according to the Taoist tradition.
 The vast majority of this teaching comes from Liu Ming.

 Everything can flourish in the summer.
 There is enough sunshine that communication between the sky and the earth is fully activated.
 Moisture is being drawn up from deep in the earth into the plants reach for the sun using the fire of heaven to draw up the yin - the moisture of the ground.
 This is happening all around us.
 The Hot Qi of summer is what can bring about the completion of the plans and ideas of the Spring.